John Heath (politician): Career

 Heath practiced law in Northumberland County.
 In the March 1792 term, he was the attorney for 54 cases before the Northumberland County superior court, making him the most active attorney in the region.

 He was appointed to fill a vacancy as the Commonwealth Attorney from September 10, 1781, to March 12, 1784, and again from November 15, 1787 to May 13, 1793.
 He was elected to represent Lancaster County in the Virginia House of Delegates in the fall of 1782 when he was 23 years old.
 His term was from 1782 to 1783.
 Heath declined reelection but was elected to a second term from 1784 to 1785.

-Starting on March 4, 1773, Heath represented Virginia in the U.S. House of Representatives, 3rd Congress as an Anti-Administration party candidate.
+Starting on March 4, 1793, Heath represented Virginia in the U.S. House of Representatives, 3rd Congress as an Anti-Administration party candidate.
 He served on the committee of claims.
 He was reelected as a Republican to the 4th Congress, serving through the end of his term on March 3, 1797.

 Heath declined to run for reelection to Congress and returned to his law practice in Northumberland County.

 In 1803, Governor John Page appointed Heath to the Virginia Privy Council; his term started on December 3, 1803.
 At the same time, he continued to practice law in state and federal courts.
 Page also served on the privy council under Governors William H. Cable and John Tyler Sr., serving until he died in October 1810.

 Personal life

 Heath married Sally Ewell on December 3, 1785.
 She was the daughter of Col. James Ewell of the plantation, Greenville, in Prince William County, Virginia.
 The couple had four children: John Heath III, James Ewell Heath, Richard Seiden Heath, and Mary Heath.

 Heath and his family lived in Wicomico Parish in Northhampton County.
 In 1791, he bought an estate that is a mile from what is now the town of Heathsville; he named the property Springfield and built a house.
-He sold Springield and other properties in Northampton County and moved to Richmond in 1803 when he was appointed the state's privy council.
+He sold Springfield and other properties in Northampton County and moved to Richmond in 1803 when he was appointed the state's privy council.

 Heath died on October 13, 1810, in Richmond, Virginia.

 Honors

-In 1776, the Virginia House of Delegates incorporated the county seat of Northumberland County, they named it Heathsville in his honor.
+In 1796–1797, the Virginia House of Delegates incorporated the county seat of Northumberland County, they named it Heathsville in his honor.